themasonator/themasonator.github.io/_posts/2023-09-01-Classifying_Images_Of_Skin_Lesions_Using_Transfer_Learning.md

 ## The Model

-I followed this guide to import the small mixnet model, which I chose due to its low compute needs relative to its performance: https://huggingface.co/docs/timm/models/tf-mixnet.
+I followed [this guide](https://huggingface.co/docs/timm/models/tf-mixnet) to import the small mixnet model, which I chose due to its low compute needs relative to its performance.

 ```python